Maud Allan

-Maud Allan (born as either Beulah Maude Durrant or Ulah Maud Alma Durrant; 27 August 1873 – 7 October 1956) was a Canadian dancer, chiefly noted for her Dance of the Seven Veils.
-Though not perceived as an accomplished dancer, she performed in Oscar Wilde's play Salome, dancing the title role topless, which garnered great attention.
-During World War I, she sued the British MP Noel Pemberton Billing for libel against allegations that she was a lesbian and that German agents were using her sexual orientation as grounds to blackmail her into spying for them on the British government.
-She was unsuccessful.
-The trial resurrected public disapproval of Oscar Wilde, whose own failed libel trial had initiated his arrest, conviction and imprisonment for sodomy two decades earlier.
+Maud Allan (born Ulla Maude Durrant, (Note: Allan's birth certificate records her name as Ulla Maude Durrant.
+Her birth name has frequently been incorrectly recorded, including as Ullah Maud Durrant, Ulah Maud Allan Durrant, and Ulla Maude Alma Durrant.
+Her first name is also sometimes recorded as Beulah, perhaps a mishearing of "Ulla".)
+27 August 1873 – 7 October 1956) was a Canadian dancer, chiefly noted for her dance scene Vision of Salome (inspired by Oscar Wilde's play Salome), in which she garnered great attention by performing topless.
+During World War I, she sued the British MP Noel Pemberton Billing for libel after he alleged that she was a lesbian and that German agents were using her sexual orientation as grounds to blackmail her into spying on the British government.
+Her lawsuit was unsuccessful.
+The trial also resurrected public disapproval of Oscar Wilde, whose own failed libel suit had led to his arrest, conviction and imprisonment for gross indecency two decades earlier.